Freelancers Need Your Own LLC In Virginia

-The new Virginia laws are causing some independent contractors to rethink whether they want to go through the “hassle and expense” of even being an independent contractor.
+The new Virginia laws are causing freelancers and independent contractors to rethink whether they want to go through the “hassle and expense” of even being an independent contractor.
 Well, the answer is YES, it is worth being your own boss, and you can do this yourself with a little help.

 Look, Argent Place Law does set up many new businesses every month for clients.
 But we don’t want you to give up being your own boss because of the cost of hiring a lawyer.
 The overview of what we do for clients is on our New Business Formation page, but in this blog post we give you all the details so you can do it yourself!